FMJansen/fmjansen.com/_projects/printers.md

   </div>
 </figure> -->

-## Facilitating the management of 3D printer fleets in a factory environment
+## Facilitating the management of 3D printer fleets in a factory environment {#case}

 Ultimaker, the Dutch 3D printer-manufacturing company, wanted a way for factories to work with fleets of 3D printers.
 They already have Cura Connect, which allows users to control and monitor printers over a network.
 However, this is not built for large amounts of printers.
 From our research with existing users and factory machine operators, we also noticed there was confusion about what interaction should take place on which device.
 Additionally, users felt they did not have the necessary control and status information.